 Sales and cost of product sales increased \$505.4 million and \$472.4 million, respectively, resulting in an increase in total gross margin of \$33.0 million for the year ended December 31, 2010, compared to the year ended December 31, 2009.
 The increase in total gross margin was primarily due to an increase of \$17.2 million in the gross margin of our asphalt operations resulting primarily from a higher gross margin per barrel, partially offset by a decrease in sales volumes.
-For the year ended December 31, 2010, gross margin of our fuels marketing operations increased to \$7.73 from \$6.37 for the year ended December 31, 2010, compared to the year ended December 31, 2009.
+For the year ended December 31, 2010, gross margin per barrel for our asphalt operations increased to \$7.73 from \$6.37 for the year ended December 31, 2009.
 In addition, the gross margin of our fuels marketing operations increased \$15.8 million for the year ended December 31, 2010, compared to the year ended December 31, 2009.
-Improved gross margins from our bunker fuel sales resulting from higher gross margin of our fuels marketing operations contributed to the improved gross margin of our fuels marketing operations also benefitted from increased volumes in certain of our fuel oil markets in 2010.
+Improved gross margins from our bunker fuel sales resulting from higher gross margin per barrel and increased sales volumes at our domestic bunkering locations contributed to the improved gross margin of our fuels marketing operations.
+The gross margin of our fuels marketing operations also benefitted from increased volumes in certain of our fuel oil markets in 2010.